lasp/prevent-dangling-todos/README.md

 - **Unstaged file violations** → ⚠️ Warning only (yellow warnings)
 - Unstaged violations don't affect exit code
 - Uses `grep` for efficient batch processing
+- Unstaged changes are stashed before pre-commit runs and will not be reflected in output.

 **Use cases:**
 - Get visibility into ALL TODOs in your codebase